Black Box Testing

 Black box testing is a technique of testing where we test our system without looking at the inner implementation details.
 It differs from white box testing, where we look at the implementation to identify new test cases.
+It’s a form of behavioral testing because we verify the external behavior of the system.
 Most teams use a combination of both, i.e. gray box testing.

 To discover new test cases, we can use techniques like equivalence partitioning, boundary value analysis, decision tables, state transition diagrams, and error guessing.
 These techniques don't require testers to look at the implementation, and as such, don't require technical knowledge.